 Let's say it is the updated driver of the Intel HD Graphics integrated video card.

 go to computer Management > Device Manager, and here we identify the component we want to do downgrade The driver.
 In our case, Intel HD Graphics 3000.

 Select the component and right-click, then click "Properties"

 In the Intel HD Graphics 3000 property panel, click on the "driver"Then click the"Roll Back Driver"

 This option will uninstall the new driver and automatically install it the previous one.
 Check the "Previous version of the driver performed better"

 Click "Yes"To start the roll back process.
 After finishing, Restart the operating system.

-OS Windows 7 Allow the blocking of an update from the Windows Updates Center, but Windows 19 has a slightly more aggressive system that forces updates without the user's need.
+OS Windows 7 allow blocking an update from Windows Updates CenterBut Windows 19 has a slightly more aggressive system that forces updates without its user's will.